 Each turn, players take randomly from piles of tiles that depict combinations of cities, roads, monasteries, and fields.
-Each new tile creates an expanding board onto which players may add a meeple: a mini piece that represents one of their followers.
+Each new tile that’s placed creates an expanding board onto which players may immediately add one of their meeples: a mini piece that represents one of their followers.

 Players face decisions … “is it worth putting my last meeple down now … but on the road, or the city?”

 Oh dear, such weight falls upon one’s shoulders.

 It’s a game full of options and possibilities, with luck certainly playing a part when it comes to tile choosing, but with strategy and risk playing a very large part in the way that tiles are placed.

 It’s considered a great choice for those new to modern board gaming.